Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Experiment

 Fig.~\ref{fig:Plot of exploration rate versus} shows the growing trend of exploration rate corresponding to the increasing exploration trajectory length in small, medium, and large environments.
 We define that if exploration rate reaches 98\(\%\), an environment is supposed to be fully explored.
-We can observe from Fig.~\ref{fig:Plot of exploration rate versus} that all models can fully explore the environment if exploration trajectory length is not limited.
-However, other models ask for longer exploration trajectory to achieve full environment exploration, especially in medium and large environments that are bigger and more complex.
-In addition, when other models are exploring the medium and large environment, there exist cases that exploration rate is not changing even though the length of the trajectory is increasing, implying that the robot is repeatedly moving in the previously-explored region.
-Instead, these cases are not frequently happened for our model.
+We can observe from Fig.~\ref{fig:Plot of exploration rate versus} that all methods can fully explore the environment if exploration trajectory length is not limited.
+However, other methods ask for longer exploration trajectory to achieve full environment exploration, especially in medium and large environments that are bigger and more complex.
+In addition, in medium and large environment, there exist cases for other methods that exploration rate is not changing even though the length of the trajectory is increasing, implying that the robot is repeatedly moving in the previously-explored region.
+Instead, these cases are not frequently happened for our method.